VRConservation/confi/_sources/chapters/7_road.md

 The region faces similar challenges faced by other rural forested regions in California: difficulty in sustainable funding, workforce availability and capacity, and transportation.
 Workforce development and transportation are beyond the scope of this publication, although some funding could help with each of these two challenges.
 Let's shift to funding categories possible for similar communities.

 ## Funding
 Funding is a partial solution to several barriers to implementing forest restoration projects.
 However, rather than focusing on individual funding sources and types, developing strong financial mechanisms that collate a portfolio of funding for any project, program, or landscape may be a higher priority.
-We have organized this section to be brief and organized to flow from the more traditional funding types to non-traditional and less well-established.
+We have organized this section to be brief and organized to focuse on non-traditional and less well-established.
+More traditional funding sources can be found in the dropdown below.
 The Roadmap is not meant to be a definitive funding guide source; we describe funding and investment resources, including the grant roster developed by project proponents, that may be considered, along with descriptions of non-tradition funding sources.

+### Collaborative Finance
+Blended financing strategies that assemble a diverse portfolio of funds from public grants and add private resources can be key to creating a locally appropriate and collaborative finance portfolio.
+Many of these are covered in Chapter 2.
+We believe these strategies may support forest and watershed restoration projects undertaken by BHC and economic or community development efforts that can support those restoration projects.

+Collaborative finance is a conservation finance strategy that involves cooperative interaction between individual project developers, stakeholders, and finance providers.
+This process may or may not include traditional financial institutions ([collaborativefinance.org](http://www.collaborativefinance.org/)).
+We broaden the term to include finance developed by fair and equitable participation of stakeholders in a region, landscape, or watershed to address natural resource and infrastructure management needs, utilizing multiple forms of funding from public grants to private investment.
+Finance approaches may include outcomes-based finance models such as environmental impact bonds.
+For a deeper discussion of collaborative finance approaches to financing water infrastructure in California, see {cite}`biwi`.

 ```{admonition} Traditional Funding Sources
 :class: dropdown